bzaar/prolog/README.md

 ## How this project started

 I was working on a natural language processing project and was looking for a tool to parse natural language sentences.
- Prolog immediately sprung to mind as I had done some toy projects with it before.
+Prolog immediately sprung to mind as I had done projects with it before.
 I have googled for the latest and greatest that was out there and ended up downloading and installing SWI-Prolog.
 It had a workable IDE with a debugger and DCG syntax support, great stuff.
 I've tried implementing a few natural language constructs and all went really well until I got hit by left recursion.
- You see, some natural language constructs are naturally left-recursive ("my brother's best mate's birthday party") and any ISO-compliant Prolog is guaranteed to head off into an infinite loop on such input.
+You see, some natural language constructs are naturally left-recursive ("my brother's best mate's birthday party") and any ISO-compliant Prolog is guaranteed to crash with a stack overflow on such input.
 Another round of googling brought me a solution, see the section on "Accommodating left recursion in top-down parsing" in the [Wikipedia article on left recursion](http://en.wikipedia.org/wiki/Left_recursion#Accommodating_left_recursion_in_top-down_parsing).
 OK, the solution is there, that's good.
-How do I use it?
+How do I use it? [...]
- [...]

 ## What makes XProlog different / Main principles